nutsloop/ivy-server.js/docs/source/index.rst

 What is Ivy Server?
 -------------------

-``@nutsloop/ivy-server`` is a powerful, flexible command-line server designed for modern dev workflows.
+``@nutsloop/ivy-server`` is a modern, powerful, TypeScript-powered command-line server.
+With a rust-native file watcher at its core, it enhances developer workflows with features like:

-- ⚙️  Hot-reload file watching (powered by Rust)
+- ⚙️  Live browser reloading on file changes (powered by Rust) for instant feedback and seamless development
-- 🛰️  Static & dynamic content serving
+- 🛰️  Static and dynamic content serving
 - 🔁  Built-in route support
 - 🧪  Zero-config developer experience
-- 🧩  Extensive CLI flags for customization
+- 🧩  Extensive CLI customisation through flags
+- 🛠️  Experimental `control room` for remote management, audit via secure sockets (work in progress)
+- 🌐  Multi-domain support — Serve content across multiple domains with ease!

 Common uses include:

-- Local development servers
+ - ⚡️  Local development servers for fast feedback loops
-- Static file hosting
-- API
-- Multi Domain server
+ - 🌐  Lightweight APIs and microservices
-- Experimental workflows
+ - 🧪  Experimental workflows and prototyping
-- A potential `control room` for remote management through secure socket connection.

 Quick Start
 -----------